18F/handbook/_pages/about-us/teams/outreach.md

 ## Services

-Outreach is part of the TTS Operations office and is funded by the TTS business units.
+Outreach is part of TTS Clients & Markets and is funded by the TTS business units.
 Come talk to the Outreach team if you’d like help with:

 - Reviewing and approving public content, including marketing materials and websites
 - Learning about emerging technology communications and training tools